PM Modi cites 'international challenges', says need to make India strong | Politics

 Prime Minister Narendra Modi on Monday stressed that India must be made strong in view of emerging international challenges that were affecting every citizen of the world.

-Addressing a poll rally in Maharajganj, PM Modi said being a big state, Uttar Pradesh has a great responsibility in making India powerful.
+He said being a big state, Uttar Pradesh has a ''biggest'' responsibility in making India powerful.

+His remarks at the Maharajganj rally come against the backdrop of the war in Ukraine from where India is trying evacuate thousands of its citizens.
+Modi, however, did not specifically mention the crisis.
+Modi addressed another rally at Ballia.
+Both these places will go to polls in the sixth phase on March 3.

-Talking about the Union government's new initiative in the bordering areas, he said today, a network of roads is being laid at the Nepal border and the main roads are being converted into four-lane roads and highways.
-After the construction of an international airport in Kushinagar, the number of tourists visiting here has increased, he said. ''In this budget, a special plan has been made for the development of the last villages located adjacent to our borders.
-And we not only made promises, we also made provisions of funds for it.
-We have named it as vibrant village,'' Modi said.
+Talking about the Union government's new initiative in the bordering areas, he said today, a network of roads are being laid at the Nepal border and the main roads are being converted into four-lane roads and highways.
+After the construction of an international airport in Kushinagar, the number of tourists visiting here has increased, he said. ''In this budget, a special plan has been made for the development of the villages located adjacent to our borders.
+And we have not only made promises, we have also made provisions of funds for it.
+We have named it vibrant village,'' Modi said.

 Maharajganj is located on the border of Nepal.

 He went on to say, ''This is the strength of self-reliant and powerful India.
 But, these dynasts do not want to see India (as a) powerful (nation), and they keep on putting some obstruction or the other. ''Hence, they have to be defeated once again in this election.
 I have come today to tell you that you have to remain alert of these dynasts.
-The districts, which the dynasts have pushed back more, the more we are working hard for their development,'' he said.
+The districts, which the dynasts have pushed back, we are working hard for their development,'' he said.

 Sharpening his attack, Modi gave several examples to highlight how dynasts cared only for their family interests whereas for the BJP, welfare of the poor and deprived was supreme.

-''If these dynasts have to come and go somewhere, they have big vehicles, and with the blink of an eye, they can fly.
+''If these dynasts have to come and go somewhere, they have big vehicles, and they can fly at a blink of an eye.
 But, the poor have to live on the ground.
-To make the journey of the poor and middle-class comfortable, we have made roads, built expressways, and modern trains are being run. ''For the farmers, a special Kisan Rail has been run so that they can reach other cities to sell their produce,'' he said.
+To make the journey of the poor and the middle-class comfortable, we have made roads, built expressways, and modern trains are being run. ''For the farmers, a special Kisan Rail has been run so that they can reach other cities to sell their produce,'' he said.

+At the Ballia rally, Modi took a swipe at rivals, saying ''The people of UP have decided that the vehicle of UP is not going to get stuck in the by-lanes of casteism (jaat-paat ki rajniti)).
+UP has gained speed on the highway of development.''
+Highlighting his ''emotional relationship'' with Ballia, Modi said, ''It was here that the life-changing scheme for mothers and sisters --- Ujjwala Yojana --- was started.
+Today, more than nine crore women in the country have got free gas connections, and this direction was shown by Ballia, he added.

+He also spoke on various other welfare schemes of the government.
+Taking a jibe at political rivals, Modi said, ''There are many people in the country, who talk about farmers.
+But, did anyone, while talking about them, speak about the small farmers?
+Keeping the needs of small farmers in mind, our government started the PM Kisan Samman Nidhi Yojana''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)